Ninad171203/A-Pathfinding---Peppermint-Robotics./README.md

 - Adjust `time.sleep` in console or `clock.tick` in Pygame for faster/slower animation.
 - Remove diagonals in `directions` to restrict movement to 4 directions only.

+---

+- """
+Note: All documentation, code explanation, and pseudocode for this assignment are provided in the PDF file 'Astar_Pathfinding_Documentation.pdf', which is uploaded in this GitHub repository.
+"""